kalviumcommunity/S52_CutePets/readme.txt

 2. **High Quality Images**: Each breed will be accompanied by its high qulaity image that shows its cuteness
 3. **Responsiveness**: A fully responsive design that can be accessed across all devices
 4. **Login/Logout Functionality**: Users can login/logout and save their favourite pets
-5. **Social Sharing**: Options to share pet related contents on social media
+5. **Social Sharing**: Options to share pet related contents on social media like Whatsapp